The Faculty of Science’s Dean’s Circle is an advisory committee established to assist our dean in achieving strategic

 Gordon Lambert is currently the Suncor Sustainability Executive in Residence at the Ivey School of Business and has established GRL Collaboration for Sustainability as a consulting practice.
 He was instrumental in the creation of Canada’s Oil Sands Innovation Alliance (COSIA).
 He has 36 years of experience in the energy sector, including 17 years with Suncor as VP Sustainability and 15 years with Imperial Oil.
 He was a member of the Alberta Climate Leadership Panel reporting to the Environment Minister and Premier, and chaired the Alberta Climate Leadership Task Force on Technology and Innovation.
 Board member of the Alberta Energy Regulator and Alberta Innovates, he holds an Hon BSc in Biological Sciences from the University of Guelph and completed the Ivey Executive Program in 1997.

 Owen McGoldrick, BSc’01 (Computer Science) & MBA’08 (Finance and Global Energy Management and Sustainability), hails from St. John’s Newfoundland, raised in Calgary, Alberta and continues to call the province home.
 He has served in various leadership roles across diverse career interests including hospitality management, information technology, and currently in facilities management.
-Owen currently serves as the Chair of UCalgary’s Faculty of Science Alumni Advisory Council and has served on the Alberta Wilderness Association (AWA) Board of Directors since 2007.
-A passionate Albertan, Owen enjoys spending time in the outdoors.
+As the Chair of UCalgary’s Faculty of Science Alumni Advisory Council, he is also a member of the Faculty of Science Dean’s Circle.
+A passionate Albertan who loves the outdoors, Owen and his family live in Canmore.